AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

 ## Working with SdsStreamViews when not using .NET

-When working with Stream Views and not using .NET, either invoke HTTP directly or use some of the sample code.
+When working with Stream Views and not using .NET, either invoke HTTP directly or use some of the sample codes.
 Both Python and JavaScript samples have SdsStreamView definitions.

-The JSON for a simple mapping between a source type with identifier Sample and a target type with identifier Sample1 would appear as follows.
+The JSON for a simple mapping between a source type with identifier `Simple` and a target type with identifier `Simple1` would appear as follows:
 ```json
 {
   "Id":"StreamView",